alex-bellon/wikipedia/README.md

 ### Debate/Argument
 - [Gish gallop](https://en.wikipedia.org/wiki/Gish_gallop) - a technique in which a debater attempts to overwhelm an opponent by excessive number of arguments, without regard for the accuracy or strength of those arguments.
+- [Name calling](https://en.wikipedia.org/wiki/Name_calling) - a form of verbal abuse in which insulting or demeaning labels are directed at an individual or group.

 ### Grammar
 - [Adjective Order](https://en.wikipedia.org/wiki/Adjective#Order) - In many languages, attributive adjectives usually occur in a specific order.
 In general, the adjective order in English can be summarised as: opinion, size, age or shape, colour, origin, material, purpose.
 This sequence (with age preceding shape) is sometimes referred to by the mnemonic OSASCOMP.